tisannai/como/README.md

 # Building and installing

 Como depends on the `plinth` library.
 The man page generation requires `a2x` for conversion.
-Como is built with the `build.sh` script.
+Como is built with the `do-build` script.

-Install is performed with `install.sh`.
+Install is performed with `do-install`.
 Please, edit the script for setting the installation root directory.